 A few weeks ago, the EEO sued an Applebee’s franchisee in Alabama for failing “to take appropriate action to address a sexually hostile work environment for at least six female employees,” some of whom were underage.
 Among the forms of alleged misconduct was the discipline of a 16-year-old girl who complained about harassment she received from a much older bartender.
 Rather than punishing the bartender, the employer prohibited the girl from working as a server, according to the EEOC.

 A few weeks before that, a West Virginia worker sued her employer.
-That 17-year-old employer alleged that she complained about harassment from a worker but, rather than investigating and taking action, her manager told her the harasser was “not the only one who wants to sleep with you.”
+That 17-year-old employer alleged that she complained about harassment from a worker, but rather than investigating and taking action, her manager told her the harasser was “not the only one who wants to sleep with you.”
 The manager subsequently began having the girl stay late and began harassing her himself.

 The New York Child Victims Act